MaxK789/Publishing/README.md

 secrets named `DOCKER_USERNAME` and `DOCKER_PASSWORD` containing your Docker Hub credentials.
 Without these secrets the `Login & Push` steps will fail with an "incorrect username or password" error.

+For details on running UI tests see [docs/ui-testing.md](docs/ui-testing.md).
+The Windows job in CI executes these tests with WinAppDriver.